What Is YouTube Keyword Research?

 YouTube hashtags are a great way to get more views for your videos.
 Hashtags are popular keywords that you can add to your videos to help them get more attention from specific audiences.

 YouTube lets people search for relevant keywords or hashtags that interest them.
-By adding popular hashtags to your videos, you’ll be able to appear in more searches.
+If you add popular hashtags to the titles and descriptions of your videos, you may appear in more searches.

-However, adding hashtags doesn’t necessarily help you rank higher in YouTube searches, so you should only add them if your content is appropriate to them.
+However, adding hashtags doesn’t necessarily help you rank higher in YouTube searches.
+So you should only add them if your content is appropriate for them.

 For videos already on your channel:

 - Sign in to your YouTube Studio account

 - Click “Content” in the menu to the left

 - Choose which video you want to add tags to